baptistewgn/fischer-equation/README.md

-# Understanding the Fisher Equation: When to Use the Exact Formula for Real Interest Rates?
+# Relationship Between the Interest Rate and Inflation: The Risk of Overestimating Real returns in Fisher's Relation

 ## Overview